Monarch (film): Restoration

 Restoration was completed at Premier.
-The film scanning and restoration team worked closely with director John Walsh, re-mastering from the original 35mm colour camera negative after it was discovered in a vault almost 20 years after it was originally filmed.
+The film scanning and restoration team worked closely with director John Walsh, re-mastering from the original 35mm colour camera negative after it was discovered in a vault 14 years after it was originally filmed.
 In an interview about the project for the BBC, John Walsh explained:

 "When we located the project we found more than we bargained for with over 52 cans of various footage from film trims, cutting copies and work prints.
 We didn't know if the original camera negative would be amongst all of this haul.
 After a close examination we were delighted to find all of the original camera negative was there and in good shape for its age."

 Every frame of film was scanned in high definition at Premier and had more than 10,000 particles removed by hand by the restoration team.
 A new sound mix was also created from the original elements in Premier's in-house audio department.
 In an article with The Weekender in November 2017 John discussed the importance restoration and preservation of older films to future-protect film such as Monarch:

 "It will give today’s audiences the chance to see the wonderful performance of Jean Marsh and the towering presence of T. P. McKenna, regarded as one of the greats of his generation and rightly so in one of his most outstanding performances. ...

 Some films are lost for all time.
 From Alfred Hitchcock films to TV episodes of Doctor Who and Tony Hancock.
 The Holy Grail of lost films for collectors is London After Midnight.
 The 1927 silent horror- mystery film starring Lon Chaney and produced by MGM has not been seen for almost 50 years.”